 Have a high school diploma or GED/HiSET equivalency.

 Have an enhanced ACT composite score of 16 or greater on file with the Office of Admissions and Records.

 Have a NWCC application on file with the Office of Admissions and Records.

 Have all transcripts including high school and any college courses on file with the Office of Admissions and Records.

 Review the Grading scale below.
 This shows exactly how an application is assessed for acceptance into the program.

 Complete a Practical Nursing application online.
-Applications open July 1 for the Spring starts at Senatobia and Oxford.
+Applications are now closed.

 DO NOT COMPLETE MULTIPLE APPLICATIONS.
 ONLY REGISTER TO TAKE THE TEAS TEST ONE TIME.
 When you take your TEAS test you will be able to provide your 1st, 2nd, and 3rd campus/program choices.